Jump to section

 The first is called the “arrival fallacy.”

-This unique experience of disappointment occurs when we’re so focused on attaining our goals, that we forgo the process.
-We over-extend ourselves, and we live with unhappiness every day, with the quiet promise that when we “arrive,” our destination makes the struggle worthwhile.
+This unique experience of disappointment occurs when we’re so focused on achieving our goals that we forgo the process.
+We over-extend ourselves, and we live with unhappiness every day.
+All of this is for the quiet promise that when we “arrive,” our destination makes the struggle worthwhile.

 If you’re experiencing arrival fallacy, it’s because there is an internal misalignment.
 What you thought would bring you positive emotions turned out to be unfulfilling.